Teaching English and Living in Brazil

-Brazilian students by contrast are eager to learn.
+Brazilian students, by contrast, are eager to learn.
 OK, they can’t always find time to do their homework, but they are polite, eager, and appreciative.
 It feels really good to hear a student say, “Thank you, teacher” at the end of class.

 Other Types of Work

 While teaching private students or for a storefront school are far and away the most common ways here to make a living with English, there are others.
-And you may want to investigate some others, because you'll find — again, especially in Rio — that your class hours will fall dramatically during December through February.
+And you may want to investigate some others because you'll find — again, especially in Rio — that your class hours will fall dramatically from December through February.
 Summer vacations fall during this period, not to mention Christmas, New Year's, and Carnival.
 Brazilians joke that the New Year here starts in March.